Title 16: Education

 § 1708.
 Accessibility and confidentiality of licensing matters

 (a) It is the purpose of this section both to protect the reputation of licensees from public disclosure of unwarranted complaints and to fulfill the public's right to know of any action taken against an applicant or a licensee when that action is based on a determination of unprofessional conduct or incompetence.

-(c) The commissioner shall prepare and maintain a register of all complaints which shall be a public record and which shall show:
+(c) The Secretary shall prepare and maintain a register of all complaints, which shall be a public record and which shall show:

 (1) with respect to all complaints for which a formal investigation is initiated under subsection 1700(c) of this title, the following information: